-On February 7th of each year, National Black HIV/AIDS Awareness Day is observed in an effort tot inform our community about HIV/AIDS, encourage regular testing and provide access to care to those living with HIV/AIDS.
-With the 2017 theme as “I Am My Brother’s and Sister’s Keeper”, the focus is encouraging our communities to challenge the stigma attached to HIV/AIDS and make it a discussion that can lead to new perceptions and safer practices.
+On February 7th of each year, National Black HIV/AIDS Awareness Day is observed in an effort to inform our community about HIV/AIDS.
+On this day we encourage regular testing and provide greater access to care for those living with HIV/AIDS.
+With the 2017 theme as “I Am My Brother’s and Sister’s Keeper”, the focus is on encouraging our communities to challenge the stigma attached to HIV/AIDS.
+We can do this by creating dialogue that may lead to new perceptions and safer practices.

 HIV (Human Immunodeficiency Virus) is a virus that spreads throughout our bodily fluids and attacks the immune system.
 As the immune system weakens, the body is unable to fight off infections and diseases.
-Left untreated, the immune system becomes less effective in protecting the body and eventually leads to a host of opportunistic infections which, in most cases, signifies that the person carrying the virus has developed AIDS (Acquired Immunodeficiency Syndrome).
+Left untreated, the immune system becomes less effective in protecting the body and eventually leads to a host of opportunistic infections.
+In most cases, once this happens, it signifies that the person carrying the virus has developed AIDS (Acquired Immunodeficiency Syndrome).
 There is currently no cure for HIV/AIDS.

-African-Americans are currently the group that is is most disproportionately affected by HIV and account for nearly 59% of all new HIV infections among adults and adolescents.
+African-Americans are currently the group that is most disproportionately affected by HIV, accounting for nearly 59% of all new HIV infections among adults and adolescents.
 Black women have a 1 in 32 chance of acquiring an HIV infection with the primary modes of transmission being high risk heterosexual contact and injection drug use.

 Since there is currently no vaccine or cure for HIV/AIDS, safe practices, regular testing and thorough actions, such as the ones listed below, are essential to prevent transmission.